tldr-pages/tldr/pages/linux/beep.md

 > A utility to beep the pc speaker.

-- Send a beep that repeats
+- Send a beep that repeats:

 `beep -r {{repetitions}}`